matuzo/matuzoat/src/blog/the-dark-side-of-the-grid-part-2.md

 ### Disconnect between content and presentation

-If visual order and DOM order don’t match, it can irritate and confuse users up to a point where the experience is so bad that the site is unusable.
+If the visual order and the DOM order don’t match, it can irritate and confuse users up to a point where the experience is so bad that the site is unusable.

 1. Visual order concerns keyboard users because they may have trouble predicting where focus will go next.
 2. It may irritate [users of screen magnifiers](https://axesslab.com/make-site-accessible-screen-magnifiers/) if the enlarged portion of the screen skips around a lot.